 Faculty of Technology of the South Eastern University of Sri Lanka (SEUSL) is proud to be the first Technology Faculty inaugurated its academic activities in the country.
 The Faculty comprises of two departments, namely Department of Biosystems Technology (DBST) and Department of Information and Communication Technology (DICT).
-Both are functioning efficiently at the faculty building in the Main University Park at Oluvil.
+Both are functioning efficiently at the Mahapola Training Center previously managed by the Sri Lanka Ports Authority located around 0.5 km from the Main University Park at Oluvil.